craftercms/docs/source/new-ia/reference/project-tools/studio/blob-stores.rst

 |
 |

+Remember to encrypt your credentials.
+For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`newIa-managing-secrets`

 For better security and control, we recommend setting an AWS profile via the ``crafter-setenv.sh`` file instead of configuring the encrypted credentials in the blob stores configuration file.
 This allows you to have an IAM user per developer, which is a better approach than a single user whose credentials are included (encrypted) in the